Concorde operational history: Other services

 Between March 1984 and January 1991, BA flew a thrice-weekly Concorde service between London and Miami, stopping at Dulles International Airport.
 Until 2003, AF and BA continued to operate the New York services daily.
 From 1987 to 2003, BA flew a Saturday morning Concorde service to Grantley Adams International Airport, Barbados, during the summer and winter holiday season.

-Prior to the Air France Paris crash, several UK and French tour operators operated charter flights to European destinations on a regular basis; the charter business was viewed as lucrative by BA and AF.
+Prior to the crash of Air France Flight 4590, several UK and French tour operators operated charter flights to European destinations on a regular basis; the charter business was viewed as lucrative by BA and AF.

+Air France staged two special round-the-world Concorde flights in 1992 and 1995.
+The first, dubbed Flight 1492 and performed on 12–13 October 1992 to mark the 500th anniversary of Christopher Columbus' first voyage to the Americas, circled the globe in 32 hours and 49 minutes, setting a new world record for the fastest non-orbital circumnavigation of the Earth.
+The second flight, on 15–16 August 1995, improved this record by circumnavigating the Earth in 31 hours and 27 minutes.
+The 1995 record still stands as the fastest non-orbital circumnavigation in history.

 In 1997, BA held a promotional contest to mark the 10th anniversary of the airline's move into the private sector.
 The promotion was a lottery to fly to New York held for 190 tickets valued at £5,400 each, to be offered at £10.
 Contestants had to call a special hotline to compete with up to 20 million people.

+Grounding and resumption of service

+Air France Flight 4590 accident

+On 25 July 2000, Air France Concorde F-BTSC crashed during takeoff from Charles de Gaulle Airport in Paris, killing all 109 people on board and 4 on the ground.
+It was the first fatal accident in the Concorde's history.
+Investigations of the accident determined that the plane had run over a small piece of metal debris on the runway during its takeoff roll, puncturing one of its front tyres.
+Part of the burst tyre then hit the plane's fuselage, causing one of its fuel tanks to rupture.
+The burning plane was already moving too quickly to abort takeoff, but it could not climb or accelerate, and it crashed into a nearby hotel.
+The Concorde was vulnerable to such accidents because of its high takeoff speed, and at least seven previous incidents involving burst tyres had caused serious damage to Concordes.